vagnozzia408/gerrymandering_public/README.md

 --------

-snapshot_thesis_files.zip has the markov chain code files as they existed at the time of my thesis finalization.
+Changes have been made to the chain code since the completion of my master's thesis project in May 2020.
+The zipped folder snapshot_thesis_files.zip has the markov chain code files as they existed at the time of my thesis finalization.